Brooklyn Bridge–City Hall/Chambers Street station: 1920s to 1950s

+1960s to present

+The western side platform was demolished with the expansion of the IRT station between 1960 and 1962.
 The Chrystie Street Connection, opened in 1967, severed the Nassau Street Line's connection to the Manhattan Bridge, so that the bridge tracks could connect instead to the uptown IND Sixth Avenue Line.
 The new connection preserved Nassau Street service via the Montague Street Tunnel, but trains were no longer able to run in a loop.
+In 1990, all weekend service on the Nassau Street Line was eliminated south of Chambers Street; this continued until 2015.

+By 2000, the MTA had announced plans to make the Chambers Street station ADA-accessible.
+The agency had been required in 1994 to create a list of 100 "key stations" that it planned to make ADA-accessible, and the Chambers Street station was one of the last "key stations" to be selected.
+The Chambers Street station, having fallen into disuse over the years, was voted the ugliest station in the system in a 2003 poll of railfans.
+The station's token booths were shuttered in May 2005, after fare tokens were replaced with MetroCards; station agents were deployed elsewhere in the station to answer passengers' queries.
+This was part of a pilot program that was tested at seven other stations.

-The Chambers Street station, having fallen into disuse over the years, was voted the ugliest station in the system in a 2003 poll.
-In May 2018, it was announced that the MTA would start renovating the Chambers Street station that August.
-At the time, local news station NY1 said: "It is easily one of the most decrepit stations in the city's entire system."
-The station received two platform elevators and three new ramps in the mezzanine: one in the corridor between the IRT and BMT stations, and one from the BMT mezzanine to each platform elevators.
+The MTA announced in May 2018 that it would start renovating the Chambers Street station that August.
+At the time, local news station NY1 said: "It is easily one of the most decrepit stations in the city's entire system", and a writer for The Village Voice said that the station "was the undisputed poster station of the system's decay".
+A contract for the elevators' construction was awarded in August 2018.
+The station received two elevators to the platforms, as well as three new ramps in the mezzanine: one in the corridor between the IRT and BMT stations, and one from the BMT mezzanine to each platform elevators.
 The station platforms were modified to reduce the gap between trains and the platform edges, and a pedestrian bridge was installed above the tracks, connecting both of the open platforms.
 To accommodate the ramps, elevators, and pedestrian bridge, portions of the station and mezzanine were removed or reconfigured.
-These improvements made the station compliant with the Americans with Disabilities Act of 1990, and were funded as part of the 2015–2019 MTA Capital Program.
+These improvements made the station compliant with the ADA, and were funded as part of the 2015–2019 MTA Capital Program.
 The project was to take at least 24 months to be completed.
-A contract for the elevators' construction was awarded in August 2018, and the elevators opened by September 1, 2020.
+The elevators had opened by September 1, 2020.

+In 2023, the MTA began planning to renovate the Chambers Street and 190th Street stations for a combined $100 million; the work would involve "historically sensitive" repairs, as both stations are on the NRHP.
+The project was to be funded by congestion pricing in New York City, but the renovation was postponed in June 2024 after the implementation of congestion pricing was delayed.